-The Experts: The notch effect
+The notch effect

-Q: What is the notch effect and how does it affect bolts?
+What is the notch effect and how does it affect bolts?

-A: A notch is basically each change of the cross-section of a component.
+A notch is basically each change of the cross-section of a component.
 It may come from drill holes, grooves or cross-sectional variations.
 Notches result in uneven stress distribution, leading to stress peaks – known as the notch effect.
 The notch effect reduces the loading capacity, which makes it a crucial parameter when calculating the mechanical strength of components or constructions.
 It especially appears when the component is under tensile, compressive, bending, shearing or torsional stress.
 The notch effect – or the stress peaks – can lead to early failure, so it is normally considered a negative impact.
 A solution is to design the component sufficiently large.